davidpaps/to_do_list/README.md

 # Full Stack To-Do List

-A Fill Stack PERN Application (PostgreSQL, Express, React, Node) that explores RESTful API's in a CRUD App fo taking and stoing notes from a user.
+A Fill Stack PERN Application (PostgreSQL, Express, React, Node) that explores RESTful API's in a CRUD (Create, Read, Update, Delete) App that takes and stores to-do notes for a user.

 ---